cldwalker/table/README.md

     (use '[table.core :only [table]])

+To have tables set to your terminal's width

+    $ export COLUMNS

 table handles rendering combinations of maps, vecs, lists and sets nested in one another.

     $ lein repl